ciotlosm/util-console.log/README.md

     + Set to true if you want to inject the severity level in your log entry. console.warn('messages') will output '[warn] message'
 - `formatter` (Function)
     + Add a function to change the message format.
 By default a moment timestamp is added in front.
 Please note that this is applied after inject_level.

+### Notes

+This module was writted in TypeScript and then compiled.
+On GitHub you can find all sources, including the typescript file.

+### Credits

+I have to mention [log-prefix](https://www.npmjs.com/package/log-prefix) and [log-timestamp](https://www.npmjs.com/package/log-timestamp) for inspiration on gettings this module done.
+Unfortunately I could not relay on any of them to be able to create this lightweight and integrated as I wanted.